romilan24/romilan24/README.md

 I'm an experienced engineer specializing in forecasting, machine learning, deep learning, and optimization.
 With a strong background in the Energy and Finance industries, I have built and deployed data driven products at scale, working closely with cross functional teams to identify high impact projects.

-Follow for more on Energy, Machine Learning, Deep Learning!
+Follow for more on Energy, Machine Learning, Deep Learning.

 ## Current Interests:
 - High frequency state space models